leahrosen21/dcop-algorithms-simulator/README.md

 We simulate several well-known algorithms and evaluate their performance under different problem structures, with a focus on the trade-off between **exploration** and **exploitation**.

 > Developed as part of a course on distributed systems and optimization, this project explores decentralized decision-making and coordination between agents under constraints.
+May 2025.

 ---